 Headteachers are unable to authorise absence for holidays in term time.
 The Headteacher will only grant leave of absence on compassionate or other exceptional circumstances.
 To help parents/carers plan ahead a list of term and holiday dates are included in this booklet, available on our website and attached to our weekly newsletters.

 Request for absence

-Requests for leave of absence during term time should be made on the form available from outside the Office or from the website.
-We ask that full details of the compassionate or other exceptional
+Requests for leave of absence during term time should be made on the form available from outside the Office or from the website (see below).
+We ask that full details of the compassionate or other exceptional circumstances be given.

 If a child’s absence relates to a medical appointment, we do ask that we see confirmation of the appointment card or letter in order that we may accurately code any absence.
 We thank parent/carers in advance for arranging these appointments outside school time where possible

 We believe that everyone at Hobletts Manor Junior School has a part to play in the preparation of our children for life beyond school by providing them with a good model of positive citizenship.

 Our behaviour strategy is aimed at improving educational outcomes for all children by promoting and supporting their engagement with learning and in developing a positive focus on motivation and wellbeing.
 All aspects of our behaviour management are built on the foundations of the shared values of our school, which include British Values.